 The United Nations Development Program and the Republic of the Maldives, a small Muslim country with a constitutional democracy, commissioned this project to craft the country's first system of codified penal law and sentencing guidelines.
 This Article describes the special challenges and opportunities encountered while drafting a penal code based on Shari'a (Islamic law).
 On the one hand, such comprehensive codification is more important and more likely to bring dramatic improvements in the quality of justice than in many other societies, due in large part to the problems of assuring fair notice and fair adjudication in the uncodified Shari'a-based system in present use.
 On the other hand, the challenges of such a project are greater, due in part to special needs for clarity and simplicity that arise from the relative lack of codification experience and training.
 But there turned out to be perhaps unexpected advantages to undertaking a comprehensive codification project in the Maldives.
 While the lack of a codification tradition created difficulties, it also gave drafters the freedom to invent new codification forms that would be difficult to adopt in a society with an entrenched codification history.
 While it was a concern that any Shari'a-based code could conflict with international norms, in practice it became apparent that the conflict was not as great as many would expect.
 Opportunities for accommodation were available, sometimes through interesting approaches by which the spirit of the Shari'a rule could be maintained without violating international norms.
 In the end, this Shari'a-based penal code drafting project yielded a Draft Code that can bring greater justice to Maldivians and also provide a useful starting point for modern penal code drafting in other Muslim countries.
 However, the code drafting project also may have much to offer penal code reform in non-Muslim countries, for the structure and drafting forms invented here often solve problems that plague most penal codes, even codes of modern format such as those based upon the American Law Institute's Model Penal Code, which served as the model for most American penal codes.
 The challenges of accessible language and format, troublesome ambiguous acquittals, overlapping offenses, combination offenses, and penal code-integrated sentencing guidelines have all been addressed.
 Available for download at http://ssrn.com/abstract=941443

 Robinson, Paul H.; Zulfiqar, Adnan; Kammerud, Margaret; Orchowski, Michael; Gerlach, Elizabeth A.; Pollock, Adam L.; O'Brien, Thomas M.; Lin, John C.; Stenson, Tom; Katirai, Negar; Lee, J. John; and Melzer, Marc Aaron, "Codifying Shari'a: International Norms, Legality & the Freedom to Invent New Forms" (2006).
-Faculty Scholarship.
+Faculty Scholarship at Penn Law.
 96.